hello-robot/stretch_ai/docs/llm_agent.md

 python -m stretch.app.chat
 ```

-You can run this command with the `--llm` flag to set a specific backend:
+You can run this command with the `--llm` flag to set a specific backend (by default it is `gemma2b`):

 ```bash
 python -m stretch.app.chat --llm qwen25